vladigleba/vladigleba.github.io/posts/prophecy/signs.md

 > I will say of the LORD, *He is my refuge and my fortress: my God; in him will I trust*.
 Surely *he shall deliver thee* from the snare of the fowler, and from the noisome pestilence.
 He shall cover thee with his feathers, and under his wings shalt thou trust: *his truth shall be thy shield and buckler*.
 {% ct 'Psalm 91:2-4' %}

-Those who watch for the signs of Christ’s coming, and earnestly pray that He will prepare them for it, will experience His unfailing faithfulness and enabling grace.
-If receieved and obeyed, His truth will protect them from deception, and He will be with them every step of the way, no matter what happens around them.
+Those who watch for the signs of Christ’s coming and earnestly pray that He will prepare them for it will experience His unfailing faithfulness and enabling grace.
+If received and obeyed, His truth will protect them from deception, and He will be with them every step of the way, no matter what happens around them.